 - Defective temperature probe

-The Traeger Pro Series 22 Pellet Grill (Gen 1) has a small and quaint design but enough internal space to cook family meals.
+The Traeger Pro Series 22 Pellet Grill (Gen 1) has a small design but enough internal space to cook family meals.

 - Sawhorse chassis for better stability